How to start a merchant services or payment processing company

 Before you become a merchant processor, decide your role in the payment ecosystem.
 There are three merchant services business opportunities you can consider.

+One of the easiest ways to start a credit card processing company is by becoming an ISO or MSP.
 An Independent Sales Organisation (ISO) or Merchant Service Provider (MSP) acts as a reseller of merchant accounts and payment processing services, partnering with an acquiring bank or large processor.
 It markets to merchants, guides them through onboarding using the processor's systems, and provides support – but doesn't handle transactions itself.

 The processor manages payments, settlements, and risk, while the ISO/MSP earns commissions or residuals from merchant fees.
 Because it doesn't directly process payments, the ISO/MSP avoids liability for fraud and chargebacks.